kuzzleio/kuzzle-core-plugin-boilerplate/README.md

    * This is metadata to describe your plugin
    */
   "name": "name-of-your-plugin",
-  "version": "2.3.1",

   /**
-  * Define which core version this plugin is designed for.
+   * Define what Kuzzle version this plugin is designed for.
-  * Use semver notation to born Kuzzle version this plugins supports
+   * Use semver notation to limit the range of supported Kuzzle versions.
-  * - if set, and installation requirement is not meet, an error will be thrown and Kuzzle will not start */
+   * If not set, Kuzzle will complain and consider that the plugin has been
+   * designed for Kuzzle v1 only.
+   */
-  "kuzzleVersion": "^1.2.x"
+  "kuzzleVersion": ">=1.1.0 <2.0.0"
 }
 ```